 5.4 11/18/2005 Section 4.14.2 First paragraph - change/insert "after a formal request to the NYISO that includes the pertinent technical information needed to determine such award.
 The NYISO may request additional information as necessary and will grant UDRs to the requestor, or designated rights holder, quantified as the Installed Capacity Equivalent of the Unforced Capacity to be delivered to the Interconnection Point in."
-Second paragraph - New ➤ Second paragraph - New Section 4.14.3 First paragraph - removed "Unforced" and replaced with "Installed."
-Second paragraph - added "Installed Capacity" before Unforced Capacity. ➤ Third and fourth Paragraphs - New Section 4.14.4 ➤ Third and fourth Paragraphs - New 5.3 09/27/2005 Section 4.2.1 Third paragraph - changed "2 calendar days" to "7 calendar days" and removed "provided, however, that Resources shall submit such results by 5:00 PM on the Friday immediately preceding an auction when such auction is scheduled on a Monday."
+Second paragraph - New Section 4.14.3 First paragraph - removed "Unforced" and replaced with "Installed."
+Second paragraph - added "Installed Capacity" before Unforced Capacity.
+Third and fourth Paragraphs - New Section 4.14.4 ➤ Third and fourth Paragraphs - New 5.3 09/27/2005 Section 4.2.1 Third paragraph - changed "2 calendar days" to "7 calendar days" and removed "provided, however, that Resources shall submit such results by 5:00 PM on the Friday immediately preceding an auction when such auction is scheduled on a Monday."
 Third paragraph - changed "Tuesday" to "Thursday" and removed "If the NYISO administers an auction on Monday, new Resources shall submit such results by 5:00 PM on the Friday preceding the auction."
 Fifth paragraph - changed "2 calendar days" to "7 calendar days" and removed "provided, however, that Resources shall submit the results of an appropriate demonstration test, production data or Special Case Resource commitment prescribed by this Manual by 5:00 PM on the Friday immediately preceding the Certification Day when such Certification Day is a Monday."
 Fifth paragraph - changed "Tuesday" to "Thursday" and removed "If the Certification Day is a Monday, new Resources shall submit such results by 5:00 PM on the Friday preceding the Certification Day."
 Section 4.9.4 Other Allocations - Added Web page under "Request."
-Changed "3 business days to 4 business days" in last bullet. ➤ Under "Contents of Request" removed "is to support" and replaced with "equal to the Installed Capacity Equivalent of." #5 - Changed second sentence to read "For example, a request for 100 MW of Import Rights from a Resource with 10% EFORd will support a UCAP sale of 90 MW.
+Changed "3 business days to 4 business days" in last bullet.
+Under "Contents of Request" removed "is to support" and replaced with "equal to the Installed Capacity Equivalent of." #5 - Changed second sentence to read "For example, a request for 100 MW of Import Rights from a Resource with 10% EFORd will support a UCAP sale of 90 MW.
 In third paragraph, added "By 5:00 PM of the day on which requests are received, the NYISO will notify all requestors that have submitted a complete and adequate request for Import Rights of their priority."
 Added new section "Priority" under this section added forth sentence "Priority is assigned to each request and assumes that supporting documents are received by the NYISO within the time period set forth below.
-Late submissions of supporting documentation will result in the automatic rejection of the Import Rights request."
-Removed "The submission of incomplete or inadequate information does not alter the time frame in which such documents are due."
-Added new section "Supporting Documents" under this section- removed from second paragraph - Late submissions of supporting documentation will result in the automatic rejection of the underlying Import Rights request."
-Added new third paragraph. import Rights request.
-Added new third paragraph.
+Late submissions of supporting documentation will result in the automatic rejection of fine